libretime/libretime/docs/admin-manual/setup/upgrade.md

    apache2
 ```

-Check for any error in the logs after the install process:
+Verify for any error in the logs after the install process:

 ```bash
 sudo tail -n 20 /var/log/libretime/**/*.log
 ```

-Log into the interface and check for any error after the install process.
+Log into the interface and verify for any error after the install process.

 If you encounter issues with the new interface, you may need to clear your web browser's cache.